cloudinary/cloudinary_scala/README.md

 ## Setup ######################################################################

-The cloudinary_scala library is available in [Maven Central](http://repo1.maven.org/maven/).
+The cloudinary_scala library is available on the [Sonatype snapshots repository](https://oss.sonatype.org/content/repositories/snapshots).
 To use it, add the following dependency to your `build.sbt`:

+    resolvers += "sonatype snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"

     libraryDependencies += "com.cloudinary" %% "cloudinary-core-scala" % "0.9.2-SNAPSHOT"

 If using the [Play 2](http://www.playframework.com/) you can add: